ceciliapham/RoutEZ/README.md

 ![data](https://github.com/ceciliapham/crime-mapper/assets/74875051/6db8005f-57d2-454f-b310-6735db3d41fd)

-Even with all of these flaws the line of best fit seems to suggest that there's a relation between the commute taking longer and with the # of stops
+Even with all of these flaws the line of best fit seems to suggest that there's a relation between the commute taking longer with the increasing # of stops

 This confirmed our hypothesis and gave us the go to make a system to implement an algorithm for the traffic lights to follow in davis to reduce the number of stops to decrease commute time and commuting cost(s)